Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Algorithmic Approach: Alternating MARL

-Next, in \cref{theorem: Q-lipschitz of Fsdelta and Fsn}, we prove an analog of Theorem E.3 of \citet{anand2025meanfield}, which shows that $\|\hat{Q}_{k,m}^{\text{est}} - Q^*\|_\infty$ is Lipschitz continuous with respect to the TV-distance between the states of the subsampled agents and the full set of agents, thereby decaying on the order of $\tilde{O}(1/\sqrt{k})$.
+\cref{theorem: Q-lipschitz of Fsdelta and Fsn} proves an analog of Theorem E.3 of \cite{anand2025meanfield}, which shows that $\|\hat{Q}_{k,m}^{\text{est}} - Q^*\|_\infty$ is Lipschitz continuous with respect to the TV-distance between the states of the subsampled agents and the full set of agents, thereby decaying on the order of $\tilde{O}(1/\sqrt{k})$.

 Next, in \cref{algorithm: l learn} (\texttt{L-LEARN}), a representative local agent fixes the global agent's policy $\pi_g$, and learns an approximate best-response in the policy class $\Pi_\ell$ consisting of policies of the form $\smash{\pi_\ell:\cS_g\times\cS_l\to\cA_l}$.
 However, since the global agent's action depends on a sample of $k$ local agents, the representative local agent's environment is not Markovian in $(s_g, s_i)$.
-We resolve this by constructing an episodic chained-MDP in \cref{algorithm: k chained induced MDP} and \cref{algorithm: S chained induced MDP} and then applying a standard PAC episodic RL method (UCFH, \cite{dann2015sample}) to extract the local agent's policy.\looseness=-1
+We resolve this by constructing an episodic chained-MDP in \cref{algorithm: k chained induced MDP} and \cref{algorithm: S chained induced MDP} and then applying a standard PAC episodic RL method (UCFH, \cite{dann2015sample}) to extract the local agent's policy.
+Finally, in \cref{algorithm: alternating marl}, \texttt{ALTERNATING-MARL} deploys algorithms \texttt{G-LEARN} and \texttt{L-LEARN} to alternately learn a better policy through the induced best-response dynamics process until it converges.